 You keep your phone in your bed or under your pillow

 Tucking your phone under your pillow when you sleep is another way to shorten its life, thanks to heat build up.
-If your phone is charging or has a defect, it can even present a potential fire hazard.

 You leave your phone plugged in

 Keeping your phone plugged in when it has a full battery causes damage to the battery itself, according to pcmag.com.
 It’s not that your phone “overloads” with power; it’s that heat buildup damages the battery.
 This can be even worse if you use knock-off cables, reports pcmag.com.